The two key documents covering the management of biosolids for wastewater managers and transporters are:

 - if a contaminant not listed in the Guidelines is likely to be present at elevated levels in the biosolid.

-The Sewage Sludge Management Plan Guidelines, September 2014 offers guidance on information that must be provided to the EPA to satisfy the Sewage Sludge Management Plan conditions set down in a Permit or Environment Protection Notice (EPN).
+The Sewage Sludge Management Plan Guidelines, September 2014 offers guidance on information that must be provided to EPA Tasmania to satisfy the Sewage Sludge Management Plan conditions set down in a Permit or Environment Protection Notice (EPN).

-The EPA Division is a member of the Australian New Zealand Biosolids Partnership (ANZBP) whose role is to support the sustainable management of biosolids in Australia and New Zealand.
+EPA Tasmania is a member of the Australian New Zealand Biosolids Partnership (ANZBP) whose role is to support the sustainable management of biosolids in Australia and New Zealand.
 This group is managed by the Australian Water Association and includes biosolids producers, processors, transporters, users, regulators and research institutions.
 The public area of the ANZBP website contains useful information on biosolids.